sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 > Warning: If there is no `$do_login_command()` verb defined, then lines of input from un-logged-in connections are simply discarded.
 Thus, it is _necessary_ for any database to include a suitable definition for this verb.

+> Note that a database with a missing or broken $do_login_command may still be accessed (and perhaps repaired) by running the server with the -e command line option.
+See section Emergency Wizard Mode.

 It is possible to compile the server with an option defining an `out-of-band prefix` for commands.
 This is a string that the server will check for at the beginning of every line of input from players, regardless of whether or not those players are logged in and regardless of whether or not reading tasks are waiting for input from those players.
 If a given line of input begins with the defined out-of-band prefix (leading spaces, if any, are _not_ stripped before testing), then it is not treated as a normal command or as input to any reading task.
 Instead, the line is parsed into a list of words in the usual way and those words are given as the arguments in a call to `$do_out_of_band_command()`.
 For example, if the out-of-band prefix were defined to be `#$#`, then the line of input

 ```